Ed.D. in Educational Leadership

 Application Process for the EdD in Educational Leadership

-*Prior to applying for an Educational Leadership EdD program, applicants must have a Master's degree in education or a related topic, have gained at least three years teaching experience as a certified or licensed teacher, and possess a 3.0 undergraduate gpa.
+Prior to applying for an Educational Leadership EdD program, applicants must have a Master's degree in education or a related topic and have gained at least three years teaching experience as a certified or licensed teacher.
 Those applicants who do not hold an administrative license will be required to take principal preparation coursework as prerequisites to many doctoral courses.

 Applicants are required to complete the online application and submit the following documentation via the Graduate School Online Application System.
 Prior to applying to the Educational Leadership doctoral program applicants must hold a Master's degree.

-- Academic Transcripts: Applicants must provide official transcripts verifying all Bachelors degree and Masters degree coursework (as well as confirmation of bachelor’s and master's degree earned) from the applicant's certifying university.
-Unofficial transcripts may be uploaded during the application process.
-Official electronic transcripts may be emailed directly from the Institution to gradschool@montana.edu or edgrad@montana.edu Transcripts may also be mailed to the Department of Education Graduate Programs Office, 215 Reid Hall, PO Box 172880, Montana State University, 59717.
-Transcripts from a degree awarded through MSU do not need to be provided.
-NOTE: We require an undergraduate and graduate GPA of at least 3.00 (on a 4.00 scale).
+2. Academic Transcripts: Applicants must provide official transcripts verifying all Bachelor's and Master'sdegree coursework and degrees earned from the applicant's certifying university.
+Unofficial transcripts may be uploaded during the application process and used for review.
+Official electronic transcripts may be emailed directly from the Institution to gradschool@montana.edu or edgrad@montana.edu Official transcripts may also be mailed directly to the MSU Graduate School, 104 Montana Hall, PO Box 172580, Bozeman, MT 59717.
+If you have attended MSU, please indicate and list the dates of attendance.
+Transcripts from courses or a degree awarded through MSU do not need to be provided.
+NOTE: The Graduate School requires an undergraduate and graduate GPA of at least 3.00 (on a 4.00 scale).
 Transcripts will be evaluated for rigor and academic fit.

-- For International Applicants ONLY: Please visit the Graduate School International Application Process website for application submission information.
+7. For International Applicants ONLY: Please visit the Graduate School International Application Admission website for application submission information.

 Application Deadline